 - 1. Place the HP TopTools Remote Control card on a clean non-conductive surface and disconnect the battery cable from the card. - 2.
-With reference to Figure 3-1, the cooling vents on the battery pack should be on the same side as the board components.
+With reference to Figure 3-1, attach the battery pack onto the board by inserting the plastic pins on the back of the battery into the holes provided on the board.
 Be sure the battery cable is situated on the right and can easily reach the battery connector on the card.

 Figure 3-1.
-Connecting the Battery Pack and Cables
+Connecting the Battery Pack and Cable